-Transportation to and from Lake Powell, evening meals, any additional tours or attractions.
+Transportation to and from our meeting point (marina on the lake), evening meals, any additional tours or attractions.

-This tour also offers an excellent opportunity for people who like scenic photography.
-Apart from swimming we also do hikes and spend time on the boat and you can take many wonderful photos.
+This tour also offers an excellent opportunity for people who like to kayak and do scenic photography.
+Apart from swimming and kayaking we also do hikes and spend time on the boat driving to and from our locations.